-(a) the needs and views of:

-(i) persons receiving mental health services and related services provided by Forensicare; and

-(ii) the communities served by Forensicare; and

-- (iii) providers of mental health services and related services; and - (iv) other relevant parties; and - (b) the need to ensure that Forensicare uses its resources in an effective and efficient manner.
+- (a) the needs and views of: - i. persons receiving mental health services and related services provided by Forensicare; and - ii. the communities served by Forensicare; and - iii. providers of mental health services and related services; and - iv. other relevant parties; and - (b) the need to ensure that Forensicare uses its resources in an effective and efficient manner; - (c) the need to ensure that it continuously strives - i. to improve the quality and safety of the services it provides; and - ii. to promote innovation.